JuliaMath/Sobol.jl/README.md

    **14** (1), pp. 88-100 (1988).
 * S. Joe and F. Y. Kuo, *ACM Trans.
 Math.
 Soft* **29** (1), 49-57 (2003).

-Originally implementated in C in 2007 as
+Originally implemented in C in 2007 as
 [part of](https://github.com/stevengj/nlopt/blob/master/util/sobolseq.c) the
-[NLopt library](http://ab-initio.mit.edu/nlopt) for nonlinear optimization, it has been ported by [Ken-B](https://github.com/Ken-B) into pure Julia code with the same performance.
+[NLopt library](http://ab-initio.mit.edu/nlopt) for nonlinear optimization, the code was subsequently converted by [Ken-B](https://github.com/Ken-B) into pure Julia with roughly the same performance.

 It is important to emphasize that SGJ's implementation was based on the mathematical description of the algorithms only, and was done without